julzaza/wildwitchherbs/_posts/2026-01-17-modern-hormone-advice-vs-folk-medicine.md

 This is not inherently harmful — but it is **philosophically opposite** to how women were treated for thousands of years.

 Folk medicine did not seek hormonal sameness.
 It expected fluctuation.
+It anticipated **cycles, thresholds, and transitions** as essential parts of a woman’s life.

 ---

 ## Folk Medicine Treated Change as Inevitable

 Across cultures:
 - puberty was disruptive
 - fertility was exhausting
 - perimenopause was dangerous
 - elderhood was powerful

-None of these were meant to feel “normal.”
+None of these experiences were meant to feel “normal.”

-They were meant to be **navigated**.
+They were meant to be **navigated with care, ritual, and herbal support**.

----

-## Modern Advice Suppresses Transitional Signals

-Common contradictions:
+Modern hormone advice, by contrast, often **suppresses signals**:
 - stopping bleeding early
 - suppressing ovulation long-term
 - flattening emotional variation
 - overriding heat, sweat, insomnia

 Folk medicine saw these as **messages**, not malfunctions.
+They informed timing, treatment, and spiritual protection.

 ---

-## The Core Disagreement: Balance vs Timing
+## Balance vs Timing: The Philosophical Divide

 Modern systems aim for balance.
 Folk systems prioritized **right action at the right time**.

-A herb used too early was poison.
-A herb used too late was useless.
+A herb used too early could harm; too late, it might be useless.
+Even diet and daily practices were adjusted to life stage, season, and circumstance.

-This logic appears clearly in classical Chinese medicine, where menstrual irregularity was not treated as a condition to be stabilized, but as a phase requiring different interventions depending on *season, age, and life context*.
+This is evident in classical Chinese medicine, where menstrual irregularity was **never treated as a pathology**.
+Physicians considered **seasonal qi, age, and life context**, prescribing herbs to align internal rhythms rather than flatten them.
+Time was always a partner, not an enemy.

-Treatment shifted across time rather than enforcing consistency.

 ---

 ## Example: Bitters & Blood

 Modern advice often promotes bitters continuously.

 Folk medicine restricted bitters:
 - avoided during heavy bleeding years
-- introduced during threshold years
+- introduced at threshold years
 - emphasized post-menopause

-Timing mattered more than dosage.
+**Timing mattered more than dosage**.
+Herbs were part of a larger system: spiritual, social, and physiological.

 ---

-## Folklore in Action: Stories from Across Cultures
+## Folklore in Action: Global Examples

-To understand how folk medicine perceived female change, we can draw on documented traditions and narratives:
+To understand how folk medicine perceived female change, we can look at **documented, cross-cultural examples**:

 - **European Witch Lore (Hutton, *The Witch*)**
-  In 16th–17th century Europe, women who had unusual bleeding patterns or hormonal changes were sometimes **feared for their liminal power**.
-Hutton records accounts from Germany and Scotland where midwives and herbalists were sought not to “normalize” cycles but to **guide women through dangerous thresholds**, using herbs and ritual protection.
-One Scottish midwife was reputed to keep a small cache of rue and yarrow not to adjust fertility, but to **ward off malevolent spirits that might disrupt the household** during a woman’s menstruation or perimenopause.
+  Women with unusual bleeding patterns were sometimes **feared for their liminal power**.

+  Midwives were consulted not to normalize cycles but to **guide women through dangerous thresholds**.

+  Scottish midwives kept **rue and yarrow** to ward off spirits that might drain strength during menstruation or perimenopause.

 - **Balkan Fairies and Threshold Women (Pócs, *Fairies and Witches at the Boundary of South-Eastern Europe*)**
-  Pócs documents stories of Balkan women who carried **small pouches of mugwort or juniper** to protect against intrusive fairies during periods of hormonal change.
-These spirits were believed to drain strength or fertility.
-The protective practice was **not superstition**, but a carefully coded system of spiritual and physiological safeguarding, integrated into daily life.
+  Women carried **mugwort or juniper pouches** to protect against intrusive fairies that could disrupt fertility or vitality.

+  These practices were functional, encoded into daily life, and **intertwined herbal care with spiritual vigilance**.

 - **Chinese Medicine (Unschuld, *Medicine in China*)**
-  In classical Chinese medicine, menstrual irregularity was **never treated as a pathology**.
-Instead, Unschuld notes that physicians categorized women’s cycles according to seasonal qi and personal constitution.
-A woman’s unusual heat, restlessness, or fluid imbalance was interpreted as **an opportunity to realign internal rhythms**, not to flatten them artificially.
-Herbs were prescribed contextually, respecting natural fluctuations over time.
+  Irregular cycles were **read as messages**, not disorders.

+  Herbs were prescribed contextually, respecting natural fluctuations, and interventions shifted across seasons, life stages, and personal constitution.

 - **Japanese Menopause Myths (Lock, *Encounters with Aging*)**
-  Lock describes how in Edo-period Japan, older women entering menopause were sometimes **feared for their disruptive spiritual energy**.
-Certain shrines had rituals to “contain” their influence, while other households welcomed them as **keepers of ancestral wisdom**, recognizing that their physiological transitions also coincided with a socially valuable liminal status.
+  Edo-period women entering menopause were sometimes **feared for disruptive spiritual energy**, while others were welcomed as **keepers of ancestral wisdom**.

+  Physiological changes coincided with socially valuable liminal roles.

 - **American Midwifery (Davis-Floyd, *Birth as an American Rite of Passage*)**
-  Among some Indigenous North American communities, perimenstrual and perimenopausal women were entrusted with ceremonial roles — **dreaming, divining, and teaching young women**, while simultaneously being given access to herbal tonics tailored for endurance, blood nourishment, and nervous strength.
-These practices highlight that **transition phases were socially functional, not clinical failures**.
+  Perimenstrual and perimenopausal women were given ceremonial roles — **dreaming, divining, teaching young women** — and access to tonics for **endurance, blood, and nervous strength**.

+  Transition phases were **socially functional, not clinical failures**.

 - **Ayurveda (Wujastyk, *The Roots of Ayurveda*)**
-  Ayurvedic texts describe women’s life stages (*Ashraya*), where herbs and diet were **aligned with reproductive cycles and hormonal shifts**.
-Wujastyk notes the use of Shatavari (Asparagus racemosus) and other uterine tonics during perimenopause, **not to suppress symptoms**, but to sustain vitality and spiritual readiness.
+  Herbs and diet were aligned with reproductive cycles and hormonal shifts.

+  Shatavari (*Asparagus racemosus*) supported vitality and spiritual readiness during perimenopause, **without suppressing natural changes**.

 - **Midwives and Nurses in Early Modern Europe (Ehrenreich & English, *Witches, Midwives, and Nurses*)**
+  Herbal skill often surpassed hormonal management.

-  These authors document that women’s work in birth and household care often relied on **herbal skill over hormonal manipulation**.
-Midwives understood that fatigue, hot flashes, or irregular cycles were **natural signals**, and their interventions emphasized **prevention, support, and ritual protection** rather than normalization.
+  Midwives recognized that fatigue, hot flashes, or irregular cycles were **natural signals**, and their interventions emphasized **prevention, support, and ritual protection**, not artificial normalization.

 ---

-These examples illustrate a **central principle** across continents and eras: traditional medicine treated women as **processes unfolding over time**, not systems to be artificially stabilized.
-Hot flashes, irregular bleeding, and mood changes were **messages**, not failures — and the treatments reflected this nuanced understanding.
+These examples reveal a **central principle** across continents and eras: traditional medicine treated women as **processes unfolding over time**, not systems to be artificially stabilized.
+Hot flashes, irregular bleeding, and mood changes were **messages to navigate**, not failures to correct.

+---

 ## Why Women Feel Worse Now

-Because they are:
+Modern systems often:
-- stabilized when they should be transitioning
+- stabilize when the body should be transitioning
-- stimulated when they should be conserving
+- stimulate when energy should be conserved
-- silenced when they should be protected
+- silence when protection is needed

-Folk medicine expected instability — and planned for it.

-Folk systems assumed discomfort was temporary; modern systems often assume it is pathological.
+Folk medicine **expected and respected instability**, planning around it with herbs, rituals, and community practices.

 ---

 ## This Is Not Nostalgia

 Traditional systems had limits.
-They lacked emergency medicine.
+They lacked modern emergency medicine.

-But their **understanding of female time** was precise.
+Yet they had a **precise understanding of female time**.
 Modern advice is powerful — but often blind to rhythm.

 ---

 ## What Integration Looks Like

-Not rejection.
+- Not rejection.
-Not romanticization.
+- Not romanticization.

-But remembering that **numbers are not the body**.
+It’s remembering that **numbers are not the body — time is**.

-Time is.
+Herbs, rituals, and social structures were designed to **support transitions, not flatten them**.

 ---